LoupAndSnoop/space-anal-justice/README.md

 Reach me fastest on Discord.
 ---

 This is a Space Age rebalance mod.
 It changes several key points of balance without fundamentally changing the complexity.
-This mod is opinionated, and made through thorough discussion on discord. *It is best to add this mod before establishing bases on planets beyond Nauvis.* It will otherwise have breaking changes, especially for Gleba/Vulcanus science production.
+This mod is opinionated, and made through thorough discussion on discord. *It is best to add this mod before establishing bases on planets beyond Nauvis.* Else, it may break your Gleba/Vulcanus science production.

 ----
 # Change List